xyproto/zsnes/README.md

 This is a fork of ZSNES that aims to solve this.

 Running `make` produces a 32-bit x86 ELF executable with MMX support, that can be run on a 64-bit x86 system.
-Large parts of ZSNES is written in 32-bit x86 Assembly, which is not easily ported to other platforms or systems.
+Large parts of ZSNES is written in 32-bit x86 Assembly, which are not easily ported to other platforms or systems.
 SSE support is disabled.

 Goals and non-goals: